kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 > [!NOTE]
 Just shift "args" but not touch interval, sigowners or any other field.
 Remember that args are bound to a set of tests for a specific release, while intervals and everything else is bound to a release "status": stable1/2/3/4 or beta.
 An example of how to correctly rotate the jobs can be found [here](https://github.com/kubernetes/test-infra/pull/34668/commits/819c9d253ab873aff6626a5eaf7635560f7b769e).
-Keep in mind that jobs order might be different, e.g. stable1 and stable2 jobs might not be the same job, so remember to pay particular attention where you're copying from and to.
+Keep in mind that jobs order might be different, e.g. the first stable1 job and and the first stable2 job might not be the same type of the job, so remember to pay particular attention where you're copying from and to.

-The docs related to these steps are available in the [test-infra releng README](https://github.com/kubernetes/test-infra/blob/master/releng/README.md), they are to be used when you need to update the test configurations for the upcoming release branch and to generate the new Testgrid dashboards.

-Below is a more verbose breakdown of the steps.
+Remember to update all configs before running the [generation script](#run-test-generation-script) for the upcoming release branch jobs.

 #### Create the release dashboards

-> [!WARNING]
-Remember to updating all configs before running [this make command](https://github.com/kubernetes/test-infra/blob/master/releng/README.md#generate-jobs).

-After running the `make` command you can now update the [release dashboards](https://github.com/kubernetes/test-infra/blob/master/config/testgrids/kubernetes/sig-release/config.yaml), example [commit](https://github.com/kubernetes/test-infra/commit/31fb8f2b5c4458af675e37765dfebd128da19971), remembering to:
+After configuring the jobs you can now update the [release dashboards](https://github.com/kubernetes/test-infra/blob/master/config/testgrids/kubernetes/sig-release/config.yaml), example [commit](https://github.com/kubernetes/test-infra/commit/31fb8f2b5c4458af675e37765dfebd128da19971), remembering to:

 - Remove the deprecated release sig-release-1.30-{blocking,informing} dashboards
 - Add the new dashboards for the current release e.g., sig-release-1.34-{blocking,informing}